-Formula 1 Reliability & Effectiveness (F1RE) Centre
+Formula 1 Research & Education (F1RE) Centre

 Opened on 6th December 2000, by Nigel Mansell; Grand Fellow of the MIRCE Akademy, to facilitate MIRCE Science based approach to F1 Grand Prix Racing process with the following objectives: